Retropikzel/foreign-c/README.md

 Required versions:

 - Chibi > 0.11
-    - At the only 0.11 is out so build from git
+    - At the time only 0.11 is out so build from git
 - Chicken >= 5.4.0 < 6
 - Gauche >= 0.9.15
     - Does not yet work with snow-chibi install